-No Child Left Unsheltered (Activity 23): The 2015 contract with Loma Linda University also includes a longitudinal study to identify the effects of the NCLU Activity on participating families, with focus on family safety and stability, school attendance of children, employment, income, education advancement, self-sufficiency activities, financial choices, use of resources, and other effects on children.
+No Child Left Unsheltered (Activity 23)

+HACSB has also contracted with Loma Linda University to conduct a longitudinal study to determine the effects of the NCLU Activity on participating families, with focus on family safety and stability, school attendance of children, employment, income, education advancement, self-sufficiency activities, financial choices, use of resources, and other effects on children.
+The study is ongoing and will continue in FY 2019.

-C. Statutory Requirements Certification
+C. MTW Statutory Requirements Certification